Skip to main content

 Learning outcomes

-• Apply specialist social work knowledge and skills to understanding and responding to contemporary social disadvantage, oppression and marginalisation, recognising the fundamentally political nature of social suffering.
+As a graduate of the Master of Social Work, you will be equipped with a mastery of knowledge and skills to respond to contemporary social disadvantages, oppression and marginalisation, recognising the political nature of social suffering.

 Career outcomes